ArtifexSoftware/MuPDF.NET/docs/api/document.rst

   .. attribute:: IsRepaired

     *true* if PDF has been repaired during open (because of major structure issues).
-Always *False* for non-PDF documents.
+Always *false* for non-PDF documents.
 If true, :meth:`Document.CanSaveIncrementally` will return *false*.

     :type: bool